Upinel/get2post/README.md

 # Upinel/Get2Post

-Converts GET requests to POST and forwards data accordingly.
+A simple PHP script that Converts GET requests to POST and forwards data accordingly.

 # Description